-If you are one of the approximately 1,700 remaining Mid-Rivers Wireless cellular customers, including those with “Mi-Fi” devices on a 4G LTE Mobile Data or a fixed replacement Mi-Fi Internet data plan, you will need to find a new cellular service provider by sometime in mid-to-late 2019.
+If you are one of the approximately 1,000 remaining Mid-Rivers Wireless cellular customers, including those with “Mi-Fi” devices on a 4G LTE Mobile Data or a fixed replacement Mi-Fi Internet data plan, you will need to find a new cellular service provider by August 1, 2019.

 HOW LONG CAN I KEEP MY MID-RIVERS CELLULAR SERVICE?

 It can take time to research and select a new provider, so we recommend you start looking now.
 You will need to switch by August 1, 2019.